 - Gaia (beautiful resort hotel, gay friendly)

 - Costa Verde Hotel (cabinas with full kitchen and ocean views) This hotel also has a cabana made from an old airplane!

 - Hotel Vela Bar (adults only and right at the entrance of the national park)

 - Hotel San Bada (also at the entrance of the park)

 Manuel Antonio Travel Tips

-- Manuel Antonio is 2 hours from San Jose/SJO airport.
-From San Jose, you can fly to the local Quepos airport or take the bus to Quepos (6, 9, 12, 2:30 PM, 6 PM and 7:30PM from Calle 5, AV 19/20 Terminal Transportes Tracopa) and then take the bus from Quepos to Manuel Antonio.
+- Manuel Antonio is 3 hours from San Jose.
+From San Jose, you can fly to the local Quepos airport or take the bus to Quepos (6, 9, 12, 2:30 PM, 6 PM and 7:30 PM from Calle 5, AV 19/20 Terminal Transportes Tracopa) and then take the bus from Quepos to Manuel Antonio.
 Or you can rent a car from San Jose and drive.
-Get our 10-25% car rental discount here.
+The route goes through two main highways and are all paved.

 - It is best to book tours before your trip in high season (December – April).
-Manuel Antonio is a very touristic area so you want to reserve your spot.

 Read about other things to do in Costa Rica below!